-Since our IPO in May 2018, the trading price of our ordinary shares has fluctuated between a low of \$4.70 and a high of \$13.00 per share.
+Our share price has been and may continue to be volatile.
+The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+As a result of this volatility, investors may not be able to sell their ordinary shares at or above the price paid for the shares.
 The trading price of our ordinary shares could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-These factors include those discussed elsewhere in this "Risk Factors" section of this document and others, such as:
+The market price for our ordinary shares may be influenced by those factors discussed elsewhere in this "Risk Factors" section of this document and others, such as:

-- results from, and any delays in, our current and future clinical trials, in particular our three ongoing Phase 3 clinical trials related to oral sulopenem and sulopenem; - · announcements of regulatory approval or disapproval of oral sulopenem and sulopenem or future product candidates; - delays in the commercialization of oral sulopenem and sulopenem or any future product candidates; - manufacturing and supply issues related to our development programs and commercialization of oral sulopenem and sulopenem or any of our future product candidates; - quarterly variations in our results of operations or those of our competitors; - · changes in our earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - announcements relating to future development or license agreements including termination of such agreements; - adverse developments with respect to our intellectual property rights or those of our principal collaborators; - · commencement of litigation involving us or our competitors; - · changes in our board of directors or management; - · new legislation in the United States relating to the prescription, sale, distribution or pricing of drugs; - · product liability claims, other litigation or public concern about the safety of oral sulopenem or sulopenem or future products; - · market conditions in the healthcare market in general, or in the antibiotics segment in particular, including performance of our competitors; and - general economic conditions in the United States and abroad.
+- results from, and any delays in, our current and future clinical trials, in particular our three ongoing Phase 3 clinical trials related to oral sulopenem and sulopenem; - · announcements of regulatory approval or disapproval of oral sulopenem and sulopenem or future product candidates; - delays in the commercialization of oral sulopenem and sulopenem or any future product candidates; - manufacturing and supply issues related to our development programs and commercialization of oral sulopenem and sulopenem or any of our future product candidates; - quarterly variations in our results of operations or those of our competitors; - · changes in our earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - announcements relating to future development or license agreements including termination of such agreements; - adverse developments with respect to our intellectual property rights or those of our principal collaborators;

+- commencement of litigation involving us or our competitors; - · changes in our board of directors or management; - new legislation in the United States relating to the prescription, sale, distribution or pricing of drugs; - product liability claims, other litigation or public concern about the safety of oral sulopenem or sulopenem or future products; - · market conditions in the healthcare market in general, or in the antibiotics segment in particular, including performance of our competitors; and - general economic conditions in the United States and abroad.